PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/release_info/README.md

+#### 2.0.0
+- Package and Samples updgraded to use Steeltoe version 2.4.0

 #### 2.0.0-rc3
 - Samples added for all implementations, under `/samples` folder
 - Logging, Actuator and Redis Package - issue (due to missing config package dependency) fix